-Section of Identified key uncertainties Source of uncertainty Standard (S) vs. the Restriction Report No Description of the uncertainty Assess -ment input Assess -ment metho- dology non- standard (NS) uncertai nties 29 Only one (NMP) of the two other restrictions on dipolar aprotic solvents had sufficient information to derive a benchmark.
+Section of Identified key uncertainties Source of uncertainty the Restriction Report .
+Description of the uncertainty Assess -ment input Assess -ment metho- dology non- standard (NS) uncertai nties 29 Only one (NMP) of the two other restrictions on dipolar aprotic solvents had sufficient information to derive a benchmark.
 Benchmarks could only be derived for two sectors affected by the NMP restriction.
 [X] NS 30 A discount rate of 4% is used.
 [X] NS